-This page highlights the planning process for the new College of Art and Design, including the approvals process with the City of Cambridge, the architectural designs of Bruner/Cott and the approach to restoring the historic 19th century church for a new purpose that will preserve the building as a treasured Cambridge landmark.
+This page highlights the planning process for the new College of Art and Design, including the approvals process with the City of Cambridge, the architectural designs of Bruner/Cott and the approach to restoring the historic 19th century church for a new purpose that has preserved the building as a treasured Cambridge landmark.

-The Lesley University College of Art and Design will
+The Lesley University College of Art and Design has

 and creating a cultural center in the heart of Porter